L-Tren/Project-1-Group-2/README.md

 #### Project title: A snapshot of net overseas migration and housing prices in Australia between June 2013 - December 2021

+#### Abstract
+This project examines net overseas migration and property prices in Australia using data from June 2013 - December 2021.
+Specifically, we examine whether and how property prices across Australia may be impacted by overseas net migration by analysing property price index in each state/territory.
+The housing data and net overseas migration data were both downloaded from the Australian Bureau of Statistics website in CSV format.

 #### Introduction
 There has been discussion in the media about overseas migration fuelling property price increases.
 An article in the Australian Financial Review (Kehoe, 2024) proposes migration in Australia has materially influenced rising property prices.
 Conversely an article from The Guardian (Nicholas, 2023) suggests that there is no conclusive evidence on migration affecting the Australian housing market.
-As a team we set out to support or reject these conflicting hypotheses.
+As a team we set out to support or reject these conflicting hypotheses, and developed the following research questions.
-This project examines net overseas migration and property prices in Australia using data from June 2013 - December 2021.
-Specifically, we examine whether and how property prices across Australia may be impacted by overseas net migration by analysing property price index in each state/territory.
-The housing data and net overseas migration data were both downloaded from the Australian Bureau of Statistics website in CSV format.
-After numerous team discussions and preliminary research, we formulated the below research questions to begin collating and cleansing data, to then develop visualisations to better enable us to develop analytical insight.

 #### Research questions:
 1).
-What was the highest and lowest states/territories impacted by net overseas migration between Jun 2013- Dec 2021?
+What were the states/territories most and least impacted by overseas migration in the last 10 years?
 2).
-What was the highest and lowest states/territories impacted by housing price change between Jun 2013- Dec 2021?
+What were the capital cities most and least impacted by the rise in property prices in that same period?
 3).
-Is there correlation between net overseas migration and the property pices index in each state/territory?
+Is there any correlation between overseas migration and property prices?

 #### Data cleansing